What is Artifuse?

 What if I sell an artwork through Artifuse, and subsequently decide against the sale?

 A seller is free to cancel a sale made through Artifuse at any time prior to courier pick-up.
-If the sale is cancelled, then emails are sent to both the buyer and the seller notifying them of the cancellation, and the buyer's funds are returned to them.
+If the sale is cancelled, then emails are sent to both the buyer and the seller notifying them of the cancellation, and the buyer's funds are returned to them in full.

 Can Artifuse help with some issues associated with the sale of an artwork that do not appear to be addressed already?

 If you think there is some way that we can improve our service to help you sell your art easier, then please get in touch by email or phone – we are here to help.